HasanaParker/PIXELATE/README.md

 ## **4. References**
+[1] Artificial Neural Networks and Paintings: What Is Neural Art?”
+ARTDEX, 14 May 2021, https://www.artdex.com/ann-artificial-neural-networks-paintings-neural-art/.

-[1] Cetinic, Eva, and James She.
+[2] Cetinic, Eva, and James She.
 “Understanding and Creating Art with AI: Review and Outlook.”
 ACM Transactions on Multimedia Computing, Communications, and Applications, vol. 18, no. 2, Feb.
 2022, p.
 66:1-66:22.
 May 2022, https://doi.org/10.1145/3475799.

-[2] Chen, Tony.
-“Seeing Is Believing: Converting Audio Data into Images.”
-Medium, 23 Dec.
-2020, https://towardsdatascience.com/seeing-is-believing-converting-audio-data-into-images-5ed1a2ca6647.

 [3] Chen, Weiwen, et al. “A Methodological Approach to Create Interactive Art in Artificial Intelligence.”
 HCI International 2020 – Late Breaking Papers: Cognition, Learning and Games, edited by Constantine Stephanidis et al., Springer International Publishing, 2020, pp. 13–31.
 Springer Link, https://doi.org/10.1007/978-3-030-60128-7_2.